North Carolina's Cottage Food Law

 North Carolina allows online orders

-Since North Carolina permits online cottage food sales, endvr gives you a branded storefront where customers can browse, preorder, and pay — no website required.
+Since North Carolina permits online cottage food sales, endvr gives you a simple storefront where customers can browse, preorder, and pay — no website required.

 Bill tracking data provided by LegiScan